edugonzaloalmorox/Care-homes/README.md

 # Care homes

 This repository shows the data analysis for dealing with data referred to care homes in UK.
-It contains various types of folders that include the following
+It contains various types of folders that include _Data_, _Doc_, _Output_ and _R_

 ### Data